nemisis84/Network-and-Computer-Security-project/REPORT.md

 In terms of what is trusted, the database is fully trusted, as it does not verify anything, if a request is made to the database, the one sending requests (server), has already been completely verified.
 The server is partially trusted, since it has a lot of verifications.
-The users themselfs, are partially trusted, since they don't access the database directly, and pass through all the server's verifications.
+The users themselfs, are treated as untrusted, since they don't access the database directly, and need pass through all the server's verifications, aswell as requiring all the different security keys.
 Anyone who's coming from outside / unregistered / an attacker are untrusted.
 They shouldn't even be able to pass through the firewall and hence in theory can't do anything.
 If they somehow gain access to the server as normal users, they can't do anything either since everything is encrypted with key's and they can't access other users' songs, since the server verifies everything.
-The HMAC + CTR has proven very safe and we are confident in our security.
+The HMAC + CTR is a good overall combiation, and we think our security is safe enough for this project's requirements and assumptions.
+This "in theory" however, does contain some flaws.
+Our database may be vulnerable to SQL injections as we don't sanitize queries.

 <!-- (_Define who is fully trusted, partially trusted, or untrusted._) -->